 A representative sample of 520 influencers working with high-street and luxury fashion brands on Instagram were used for this study covering data collected between 11 June – 11 July.
 Our experts have analyzed sponsored influencer posts on Instagram featuring 38 fashion brands spanning high-street retailers, DTC brands and designer labels to give insights into the state of influencer marketing in the fashion industry.

-This report is powered by Upfluence software, which has a database of more than 3 million influencers.
+This report is powered by Upfluence software.

-Introduction to the eCommerce Fashion Industry
+Introduction to the Fashion Industry

 Average number of followers